raeufroushangar/MICA-Weighted/README.md

 ## Project Description

-CEMPI integrates partitioning and clustering algorithms to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequence.
+CEMPI integrates partitioning and clustering algorithms to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequences.
 The repository serves as a toolkit for bioinformaticians and researchers.

 ## Directory Structure